brettwooldridge/SansOrm/README.md

 ## Preface

 SansOrm is a "No-ORM" sane Java-to-SQL/SQL-to-Java object mapping library.
 It was created to rid my company's product of Hibernate.
+However, even if you do "pure JDBC", you will find SansOrm extrmemly useful.
 After about 10 years of using ORMs in various projects, I came to the same conclusion as others: [ORM is an Anti-Pattern](https://github.com/brettwooldridge/SansOrm/wiki/ORM-is-an-anti-pattern).

 TL;DR:

-*  No ORM will ever scale.
+*  Standard ORMs do not scale.
 *  Don't fear the SQL.

 Either you buy into it, or you don't.
 If you do, keep reading.